stebix/esmrmb2025-tutorial/README.md

 # Programmatic Sequence Optimization

+### 📋 Overview
-This demonstration code and notebook repository displays programmatic magnetic resonance fingerprinting optimization with respect to various configurable loss functions and information theoretic measures like the  Cramer Rao Lower Bound (CRLB).
+This demonstration code and notebook repository showcases programmatic magnetic resonance fingerprinting (MRF) optimization 🎯 with respect to various configurable loss functions and information theoretic measures like the Cramér-Rao Lower Bound (CRLB) 📊.

+### 🎨 What is MR Fingerprinting?
+Magnetic Resonance Fingerprinting is an innovative quantitative MRI technique 🏥 that simultaneously acquires multiple tissue properties (T1, T2, proton density, etc.) by matching unique signal evolutions—or "fingerprints" 👆—to a pre-computed dictionary of simulated signals.

+### 🔧 Core Features

+⚙️ Sequence Optimization:
+The toolkit enables automated optimization of MRF acquisition sequences by:
+- 📐 Adjusting flip angles and optionally repetition times (TR)
+- 📉 Manual sequence design via demonstrator interactive widgets

 ## Installation